mpdcampbell/traefik-geoip-filter/README.md

 By default the container adds a cron job to run the script at 6 AM UTC on Wednesdays and Saturdays.
 This is because the MaxMind Geolite 2 country and city databases update every [Tuesday and Friday.](https://support.maxmind.com/hc/en-us/articles/4408216129947) If you want to change the schedule you can define your own [cron expression](https://crontab.cronhub.io/) in the CRON_EXPRESSION environment variable, which will overwrite the default schedule.
 The cron job will run with the default timezone, UTC, but you can change this with the TZ environment variable.<br>
 <br>
 The free MaxMind account has a daily limit of 2,000 database downloads but the script first runs a HEAD request, to check if the last-modified header has changed, which doesn't count towards this limit.
 The script should only download the database if the last-modified is more recent than the last-modified time for the local database copies.

+## Acknowledgements
+The idea to use Nginx as an authentication server came from [this blog post](https://scaleup.us/2020/06/21/how-to-block-ips-in-your-traefik-proxy-server/), by Okzz.
+<br>This repository is effectively that idea plus a bash script, to parse and update the Maxmind database, wrapped up in a Docker image.

 ## License